Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 IncludeResult HandleIncludes(const char* shaderFile, std::string& content);
 ```

 Actually creating that sorted list of SourceChunks was the largest challenge I faced here.
 What made it immensely difficult was considering what happens when an included file includes another file.
-It's an obvious candidate for recursion, but it's not exactly fibbonacci.
+It's an obvious candidate for recursion, but it's not exactly fibonacci.
 Here's a little overview of how I accomplished it since it took me a few days to figure out and be reasonably satisfied with my solution.

 ```cpp
 // The first source chunk is the file we are currently in.